 Your Supervisor (if you are a research student)

-The College will aim to seek your consent for sharing information with those listed above, but in exceptional cases may decide that such sharing of information is necessary, for example, because it is in the public interest or to protect the interests of the Complainant or the Respondent.
+The College will aim to seek consent for sharing information with those listed above, but in exceptional cases may decide that such sharing of information is necessary, for example, because it is in the public interest or to protect the interests of the Complainant or the Respondent.
 These decisions will be taken on a case-by-case basis, bearing in mind all the circumstances of the particular case.
 You will be informed of our intention to share the information and the reasons before doing so.

 If a complaint is referred for investigation under the procedure, the College will seek your permission for the release of your personal information as included in the Investigator’s report before providing a copy of the report to the Complainant and the Respondent.